crablabjames/robophysics-workshop/index.md

 Why changing joint angles along a cycle can move the robot forward, even with no wheels.

 **Experiment protocol**
-How to put the robot in a simple arena, record video with your phone, track motion, and plot displacement vs. time.
+How to put the robot in a simple arena, record video with your phone, track motion, and plot displacement vs. time (TODO).

 **Reading list**
-Short explanations of core robophysics papers, with PDFs and copy-paste citation blocks.
+Short explanations of core robophysics papers, with PDFs and copy-paste citation blocks (TODO).

 ---